 The definition of IoT (Internet of Things) can be illusive as it encapsulates a large variety of industries and use cases.
 For the purpose of this article, we will consider any type of device that generates any type of data via sensors that needs to be transmitted over the Internet as IoT.
 Other than rare cases, the IoT device may not have a direct Internet connectivity, but rather will connect locally to a gateway device that does connect to the Internet and as the name suggests acts as the IoT gateway.

-In further challenging environments, perhaps 3G, 4G, LTE may also not be available.
+In further challenging environments, perhaps 3G, 4G, or LTE may also not be available.
 In these cases, satellite or some other unorthodox connectivity such as point-to-point wireless might be the only option.

 In all of these cases, one needs to understand the risk and reward dynamics for the IoT gateway being reliably connected to the larger Internet (and therefore the IoT servers that the solution is using).
-Especially in scenarios where the IoT solution on the field does not have storing and filtering capabilities, it will be essential for the IoT gateway not to loose connectivity, or connectivity performance for that matter.
-Any sensor data that is not transmitted in time, may get lost.
+Especially in scenarios where the IoT solution on the field does not have storing and filtering capabilities, it will be essential for the IoT gateway not to lose connectivity, or connectivity performance for that matter.
+Any sensor data that is not transmitted in real-time, may get lost.

 Cahit Akin, CEO, Mushroom Networks, Inc.

 Mushroom Networks is the provider of Broadband Bonding appliances that put your networks on auto-pilot.
 Application flows are intelligently routed around network problems such as latency, jitter and packet loss.
 Network problems are solved even before you can notice.

 © 2004 – 2017 Mushroom Networks Inc. All rights reserved.

 Let's get started.
 Please call us at +1 (858) 452-1031, or fill the form: